 Approach: While trying to generalize techniques for fishing inlets and passes, there are a few key components that fish will prefer everywhere.
 Locating breaks and eddies in current is important; snook will stage in the areas to conserve energy during a running tide and also ambush prey.
 Obvious places to start are around bridge pilings, fender systems, and fishing jetties.
 These large structures create pockets of “soft” water (breaks in the current).
 Snook often hold in this soft water waiting for baits to be swept by.
 Less obvious places to look may have to be detected by dragging a heavy jig across the bottom.
 These submerged structures may be large rocks, broken concrete or limestone ledges.
 These areas can be just as productive, if not more so, than the bridges.
 Count on getting hung up from time to time, however.

-Why this bait?
+Why This Bait?
 For many years, large heavy bucktail jigs have been popular for targeting inlet snook.
 While they are effective, they don’t produce any vibration in the water.
-The oversized paddle tail on the Hogy Thumper Series feels very similar to retrieving a spinner bait with a Colorado blade.
+The over sized paddle tail on the Hogy Pro Tail Paddle series feels very similar to retrieving a spinner bait with a Colorado blade.
 Every thump of the tail is transmitted to your rod tip, letting you know the bait is bouncing, thumping and swimming correctly.
 I firmly believe that the sensitive lateral line of a snook can feel this bait pulsating as it drifts down current toward them.

 Retrieve: The best way to fish swim baits in heavy current is to stem the tide.
 For this technique to really be effective, you’ll often need to fish very tight to structure.
 This can and will result in some snags, but it will also result is some quality fish!